penguoir/nextstep-content/front-end/devops/hosting.md

 JavaScript files to the user's computer.
 The computer that sends these files is called a "server".

-You should not use your own computer as a server.
+You should not use your computer as a server.
 If your computer shuts down or needs to restart, your site goes down.
 Also, hackers could get into your local network and steal your information if your server has security flaws.